-9.1 An expanding innovation economy will support Sydney's future prosperity 9.2 The transition to a zero-carbon economy offers new economic opportunities 9.3 An inclusive city economy provides opportunities for everyone to participate and share in its prosperity 9.4 Creativity and great experiences fuel the vitality of the city Measuring progress By 2031, increase the proportion of Aboriginal and Torres Strait Islander youth (15 to 24 years) from the Local Government Area who are in employment, education or training.
+9.1 An expanding innovation economy will support Sydney's future prosperity 9.2 The transition to a zero-carbon economy offers new economic opportunities 9.3 An inclusive city economy provides opportunities for everyone to participate and share in its prosperity 9.4 Creativity and great experiences fuel the vitality of the city 9.5 Unique local neighbourhoods and the global city centre support thriving economic activity Measuring progress By 2031, increase the proportion of Aboriginal and Torres Strait Islander youth (15 to 24 years) from the Local Government Area who are in employment, education or training.
 Baseline (2011) 68.2%, latest result (2016) 87.5%.
 The National Closing the Gap target is 67%.
 Closing the Gap target 7 By 2031, increase the proportion of Aboriginal and Torres Strait Islander people aged 25-64 from the Local Government Area who are employed.
 Baseline (2011) 45.1%, latest result (2016) 51.6%.
 The National Closing the Gap target is 62% Closing the Gap target 8